cynthia-rempel/docker-centos-xsr-install-testing/README.md

   startx -- :3

+Navigate to the window by:
+Ctrl + alt + f3

 TODO:
   still need to figure out how to launch xsr, now that I have a working window manager